reinacchi/Neko-Love/README.md

 > A community-driven reimplementation of the original Neko-Love API, now written in Rust using the Axum web framework.

+- This project is a fork of [Otaku17/Neko-Love](https://github.com/Otaku17/Neko-Love).

 ---

 ## 🌟 What is this?